Your relationship status

 You can use the separation details form to let us know you’ve separated from your partner.
 You don’t need to use this form if:

-- you’re receiving Parenting Payment partnered and you want to claim Parenting Payment single, or
+- you get Parenting Payment partnered and you want to claim Parenting Payment single, or

-If you are single and sharing accommodation with anyone other than an immediate family member aged 16 years or older, you need to complete a relationship details form.
+If you're single and share housing with anyone other than an immediate family member aged 16 years or older, complete the relationship details form.